 Summary of Use during Lactation

 Very small amounts of chloroquine are excreted in breast milk; when given once weekly, the amount of drug is not sufficient to harm the infant nor is the quantity sufficient to protect the child from malaria.
+United Kingdom malaria treatment guidelines recommend that weekly chloroquine 500 mg be given until breastfeeding is completed and primaquine can be given.
 Breastfeeding infants should receive the recommended dosages of chloroquine for malaria prophylaxis.
 In HIV-infected women, elevated viral HIV loads in milk were decreased after treatment with chloroquine to a greater extent than other women who were treated with the combination of sulfadoxine and pyrimethamine.
 Because no information is available on the daily use of chloroquine during breastfeeding, hydroxychloroquine or another agent may be preferred in this situation, especially while nursing a newborn or preterm infant.

 Chloroquine has a serum half-life of over a month.
 Some studies have sampled milk after only a few doses before steady state was reached, making interpretation of some of the data difficult.
 The active metabolite, desethylchloroquine, has been measured in only a few studies.

 Maternal Levels.
-Milk chloroquine levels were measured in one mother after an oral regimen of 600 mg/day of chloroquine base for 2 days, followed by 300 mg/day for 3 days.
+Milk chloroquine levels were measured in one mother after an oral regimen of 600 mg daily of chloroquine base for 2 days, followed by 300 mg daily for 3 days.
 Average milk levels of 1.2 mg/L (range 0.2 to 2.8 mg/L) were detected in 17 random samples during, and 4 days following the doses.
 Metabolite levels averaged 0.68 mg/L (range 0.1 to 1.5 mg/L).